 Light, thats pretty much all that photography is about, right?
-Well maybe everything, but it certainly is damn important.
+Well maybe not everything, but it certainly is damn important.
 So important that its quite worthwhile to learn how to use and control it.
-So today I’ll be showing you some of my favorite lighting styles and setups, most of which are pretty easy to build.
+This is why today I’ll be showing you some of my favorite lighting styles and setups, most of which are pretty easy to build.

 Starting with the one thats used in the image above.
 Here I used only one light in a giant reflective umbrella.
 Because of the reflective coating it’s quite power effective and you don’t need a lot of flash power to light a portraiture session.
 The light stays very rich on contrast while the size of the large umbrella gives nice fill and wraps your subject in light.
 All in all I can only recommend you to try it out, umbrellas are available for cheap and are pretty easy to handle, only thing you need to watch out for is to be in a large enough location to actually be able to extend it fully. (to be specific, I am talking about umbrellas with a width of 180cm or more!)